At its best, digital advertising is an art of rhetoric.

 Incredibly, Cinnabon completely lost the plot with their tribute to Star Wars’ Carrie Fisher when she died suddenly on a plane journey home.
 A horrific attempt at some tongue and cheek humor put Cinnabon up a certain creek with millions of its Twitter followers.

 The Solution: Tow the line when it comes to incorporating jokes into your ads.
 Light-hearted and family-friendly humor is typically fair game, but remember that there’s a difference between your personal social media and your business’.
-Avoid any response akin to Trump’s repudiation of the Charlie Hebdo murders, or as we like to think of it, his best impression of a clown running through a minefield.

 Digital ads on social media are powerful tools for capturing the minds and hearts of an audience.